American College of Clinical Pharmacy

 Principles of Cardiology Pharmacy Practice Administration

-1. Distinguish between policies, procedures, and clinical protocols related to the medication use process.
+1. Distinguish policies, procedures, and clinical protocols related to the medication use process.

 2. Identify formulary management activities to improve the prescribing of safe, effective, and affordable treatments in an organization.